ethanzell/ethanzell/README.md

 - 👋 Hi, I’m @ethanzell
 - 👀 I’m interested in data science and quantitative analyst/research roles.
-- 🌱 I’m currently a Ph.D. candidate in math at the University of Michigan learning some stochastic processes, data science techniques, and math finance.
+- 🌱 I’m currently a Ph.D. candidate in math at the University of Michigan studying mean field games.
 - 💞️ I’m looking to collaborate on projects in Python or Julia.
 - 📫 How to reach me : See my website! https://sites.google.com/umich.edu/ethanzell/ It has my contact information there, resume, etc.